-In this article, I will explain how diet impacts heart health and share evidence-based ways to reduce heart disease risk and promote optimal cardiovascular health using simple, realistic dietary changes.
+This article explains how diet impacts heart health and shares evidence-based ways to reduce heart disease risk and promote optimal cardiovascular health using simple, realistic dietary changes.

 Your diet affects the health of every part of your body, including your heart.

 Heart disease risk factors are categorized as modifiable or non-modifiable.
 Diet falls into the modifiable category because it’s something that you can change, unlike other risk factors like age or genetics.

 Specifically, diet can help reduce the following risk factors for heart disease:

 - Blood pressure: This can damage blood vessels and narrow arteries, which

 increasesthe strain on your heart.
 It can lead to an enlarged heart and increase the risk of heart failure.
 Research shows that a healthy diet low in sugar, calories, and salt but high in nutritious foods like vegetables, nuts, olive oil, and fish is linked to a 44% lower riskof high blood pressure.

 - Blood fat: Elevated levels of blood lipids, including low-density lipoprotein (LDL, or “bad”) cholesterol and triglycerides, can lead to atherosclerosis and

 increase your chanceof heart disease.
 Eating a diet high in fiber-rich plant foodsand low in added sugarand processed foods can help reduce this risk.

 - Blood sugar and insulin: High blood sugar and insulin resistance can lead to an accumulation of compounds called